 - Passion for parks; strong desire to work for the Presidio

 The Presidio Trust is an innovative federal agency created to save the Presidio and transform it into a new kind of national park.
 Spanning 1,500 acres in a spectacular setting at the Golden Gate, the Presidio now operates largely without taxpayer support, and offers unique recreation, hospitality, and educational opportunities to people throughout the San Francisco Bay Area and the world.
 Established in 1996 through the ground-breaking and bipartisan Presidio Trust Act, the agency is managed by a seven member board of directors.
 The Presidio Trust operates with a partnership approach that brings together individuals and organizations across sectors to generate public benefit.

-The Presidio Trust has identified this position as subject to an employment background investigation which shall consist of a review of applicable county, state and Federal criminal and civil records, state bankruptcy indexes and a credit report.
-An individual's granting of a background investigation and resulting report is voluntary.
-However, employment in this sensitive position is contingent upon the successful completion of an employment background investigation.
-The Presidio Trust may refuse to hire an individual, may rescind an offer of employment to an individual, or may review and terminate the employment of a current employee not successfully completing the background investigation.
+The Presidio Trust has identified this position as subject to a standard employment background investigation which shall consist of a review of applicable county, state and Federal criminal and civil records, state bankruptcy indexes, and a credit report.
+An individual's granting of a background investigation and resulting report is voluntary, however, employment is contingent upon the successful completion of the investigation.
+The Trust may refuse to hire an individual, rescind an offer of employment, or review and terminate the employment of a current employee who does not successfully complete a background investigation.

 This position requires the completion of the U.S. Office of Government Ethics (OGE) Form 278, Public Financial Disclosure Report, both as a New Entrant into the position and annually thereafter.
 The purpose of the financial disclosure system is to assist employees and their agencies in avoiding conflicts between official duties and private financial interests or affiliations.